Truckee, California: Historical events

+In October of 1878, Truckee's entire Chinese quarter burned down.
+The town's safety committee blocked the Chinese residents from rebuilding and ordered them to leave town and relocate across the river.
+Although not the first to do so, Truckee gained renown for its successful expulsion of resident Orientals.

-In 1891, Truckee's famous lawman, Jacob Teeter, was killed in a violent gunfight with fellow lawman, James Reed (no relation to James Frazier Reed of the Donner-Reed Party).
+In 1891, lawman Jacob Teeter was killed in a violent gunfight with fellow lawman, James Reed (no relation to James Frazier Reed of the Donner Party).
 Constable Reed was among those accused of participating in the Trout Creek Outrage fifteen years prior.

 Truckee reportedly had one of the nation's first mechanized ski lifts at the site of the Hilltop Lodge.
 The historic Hilltop Lodge was converted to a restaurant in the 1940s by the Crandall Brothers, and eventually became Cottonwood Restaurant and Bar.
 There were possibly two rope tows and a Poma lift, which was installed in 1954.
 At the same location there was a ski jump constructed during the early 1900s that was designed by Lars Haugen, a seven-time Olympic ski jumping champion.

-Incorporation

 In 1993, Truckee incorporated as a city.